The Best Vintage Films I Viewed in 2022

 Baz Luhrmann's artistic credo seems to drive him to turn all of his projects into glitzy musicals.
 His ostentatious, life is a carnival style reminds me of what Pauline Kael (I think) wrote about Alan Parker: he has style to burn and that is exactly what he should do with it.
 That said, Elvis provides Luhrmann with a suitable project containing good music, and it is his best film since Moulin Rouge.
 Yet, I was more exhausted by it than exhilarated.

 Part of the reason is the scope of the film.
 Instead of focusing on a narrow slice of Presley's career, Luhrmann and his numerous screenwriters try to tackle the whole enchilada.
 Events whirr by and characterization, something often lost in the stars in Luhrmann's films, is meagre.
 Only Helen Thompson as Elvis' beloved mother is able to project a character and she goes to meet her maker far too soon.
 This is a problem for any author or auteur addressing what Greil Marcus called the Presliad.
-Elvis' life went pretty much downhill after the death of Gladys Presley.
+Elvis' life went slowly downhill after the death of Gladys Presley.
 Even Pete Guralnick's outstanding biography becomes a litany of bad movies and prescription drugs after her death.

 Luhrmann does himself proud in his presentation of the musical performances in the film.
 Glimpses of Little Richard, Sister Rosetta Tharpe, Big Mama Thornton, and Arthur Crudup give a good background sketch of the musical influences that helped form Elvis.
 The influence of country music on Elvis is downplayed.
 The film's caricature of Hank Snow is overly broad and reductive.
 Luhrmann gives him a Southern accent despite Snow being from Canada.